Finding healthy fun activities are important to staying well or recovering from mental or substance use disorders. What do you find fun?

 Activities you might consider: Hunting or fishing, other water or winter sports, sky diving, hiking or mountain climbing, music (listening or playing), travel, other sports, art or photography, wood working or other crafts, spirtual pursuits, learning a new language, more education or other new hobbies.

-Finding the Fun First will make your life more enjoyable, make your your day, brighter, help you have better experiences.
+Finding the Fun First will make your life more enjoyable, make your day, brighter, help you have better experiences.

 Remember that spending time and energy on Finding the Fun will make you feel better about everything you have to do in your life.
 You’ll feel better about all the chores, the have-tos and stuff you just can’t get out of yet… And yes, in addition, it will help you attract more abundance!